mikolasan/mikolasan.github.io/src/markdown/science/explain-like-i-am-5-how-to-use-pytorch.md

 ```

 Clearly it has something to do with [2D convolutions](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html) that process 1 channel on the first layer and 20 channels on second.
 Channels?
 [Easy](https://medium.com/apache-mxnet/multi-channel-convolutions-explained-with-ms-excel-9bbf8eb77108) [peasy](https://towardsdatascience.com/a-comprehensive-introduction-to-different-types-of-convolutions-in-deep-learning-669281e58215).
 Kernel size is 5.
 Signal between layers simplified by rectified linear unit (ReLU).

+Still nothing makes sense?
+Okay, let me tell this one more time.
+Given two dimensional data (in the case of stock price graph it's stock price VS closing time) we want to catch patterns and correlations and apply them in the future.
+This data is on the first layer.
+Then